 A brief CV for each director standing for election or re-election at the AGM is included in the annual integrated report and referred to in the notice of the AGM.
-Non-executive directors are formally appointed with a letter of appointment.
+Non-executive directors are formally appointed by the Board, and it is recorded in a formal contract.